Eight years earlier

 To my dear and quite honestly my only friend Kelsey,

 I didn't mean to sound so dramatic up there but ever since I received your penpal letter those few months ago, I have found peace and longing by it.
 The way you described your family ranch was a great contrast from this mausoleum I call home.
 As you know today is my eighteenth birthday.
 Not much to celebrate when life has been planned for you since you were sixteen.
 I envy you Kels.
 I know you do go through the same pain of loss as me but at least you have somewhere to go, something to do when you feel trapped.

 It's been three days.
 It feels like forever.
 Around this time daddy will be barging into my room and dragging me to the stables or sneak us to the mall or something.
 He wanted me to grow up as he did back in New Jersey.
-It still surprises me that he built all of this to make his family back then happy and kept at it to make my mother and myself happy.
+It still surprises me that he built all of this to make his family back then happy and kept at it to make my mother and me happy.
 I miss him so much.
 I magically hoped that mother and I will get closer because we lost someone so close and dear to us but I was wrong.

 My schedule got longer and much more tedious.
 I found out yesterday that she applied to Princeton for me to attend my college years.
 I did not dare tell her that daddy and myself sent in applications to Cornell and the University of California.
 Only he knew my love for animals led me to be a vet.
 If she knows, I won't hear the end of her tirade.
 I still sneak out to go to the clinic.
 Hiram said daddy put things in place for me to go.